 #1 – Stations

-Set up stations around your room.
-Students will rotate around the room completing problems in their notebook.
+Set up stations at groups of tables around your room.
+Students will rotate around the room completing problems in their notebook (or grab this free recording sheet).
 It is recommended to use 4 task cards per station.

 #2 – Pair with a Game